Kristin0/epam-training-aws/README.md

-# simple use of WP with ansible
+# Wordpress installation automation with ansible
 --tested on Debian(host), Ubuntu20.04_core(remote)

 Do first